Japanese Festival Must-Try Foods

 Festivals not only take place in autumn, but all year round, celebrating seasonal or historical events.
 Ennichi, which means festival day, is a day thought to have a special relation with a particular Shinto or Buddhist deity, and a festival is held on that date to celebrate it.
 It is commonly believed that visiting a shrine or a temple on ennichi brings good fortune.
 On those particularly lucky days, shop owners set up stalls and outdoor stands on the road or path approaching a shrine, called sandou.
 Ennichi has a long history that dates back to the Heian era (794-1192), but nowadays, it is a fun day filled with favorite entertainments at local shrines or temples across the country.

 Yatai offering delicious festival foods

 Yakisoba is perhaps the most popular matsuri food.
-It’s a simple yet delicious dish made of fried wheat flour ramen-style noodles and strips of pork and cabbage in a sauce.
+It’s a simple yet delicious dish made of ramen-style noodles with strips of pork and cabbage stir-fried in a special sauce.
 It is garnished with skipjack shavings, benishoga (pickled ginger) and aonori flakes.